Dwaynemaster007/alx-backend-python/python-generators-0x00/README.md

     ```
 2.  **Run the script**:
     ```bash
-    ./0-main.py
+    ./1-main.py
     ```

-This will connect to your MySQL server, create the `ALX_prodev` database and `user_data` table (if they don't exist), insert the data from `user_data.csv`, and then print the first 5 rows to verify the setup.
+This will run the `0-stream_users.py` generator and print the first 6 rows of data, showcasing the memory-efficient streaming.

----
-**Note:** You must have a `user_data.csv` file in the same directory as `seed.py` for the data insertion to work.